RedAngel121/NytePack/README.md

 - Toms Storage
 - Tool Belt

-We need to dive into Ore Gen how it factors in Vein Mining (And by extension...
-Farming) Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create's world gen stuff)
+We need to dive into Vein Mining and by extension...
+Farming Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create's world gen stuff)
-- still need to replace Silent's natural ore gen with Geolosys typing "Ore factories" will have different ways of processing ore per type:
+"Ore factories" will have different ways of processing ore per type:
 - Initial layout will be one raw chunk of ore in a furnace makes a nugget
 - More complex ore processing will yield better results We need to talk about Currency and Proper Chunk Claiming and how to pay for it through lightmans.
-How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options?
+- How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options?

 Balance is Key!